mbjenson/CosmicFox/README.md

 - This game uses a tile based system for the world.

 ## TileMap
-- The Tilemap uses a chunk and grid based system.
+- The Tilemap uses a chunk and grid based system to manage placement of tiles.
 - The information for the map's data is stored in csv files.
 The csv files are read into memory when the corresponding level is loaded into the game.
 - The tilemap is made up of three layers of tiles. the first and second layer are the base layers and act like the floor and rug, so to speak.
 The third layer is an interactable layer and contains objects which the player can move around.
 #### Rendering and Optimization